ashlinaronin/once-upon/README.md

 An eternal communal fable in the browser.
 Record contributions to the story one at a time and watch each other's contributions in real time.
 Listen back from any point to hear the tale read by its many makers.
-Thanks to Andre Brown for designing the interface!
+Interface design by Andre Brown.

 ## Installation Instructions
 * Make sure you have Node and MongoDB installed.